dougtoppin/aws-stepfunctions-local/README.md

 ## Example of running a local AWS StepFunctions server and state machines

-A AWS StepFunctions server can be run locally on your machine by running it as a container.
+The AWS StepFunctions server can be run locally on your machine by running it as a container.

 AWS documentation about it can be found at [https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html)